There are six important things we can believe to help us develop our divine potential and complete our unique missions.

 Brigham Young University needs the contribution of faculty who are strong in scholarship and faith in order to fulfill its great mission.

 As you make resolutions for the new year, don't be too hard on yourself.
-Remember that God can give you the spirit of commitment and resolution you lack.
+Remember that God can give you the spirit of commitment and resolution.

 To have dependable staying power in your life, subscribe to basic principles, consistently do your best, and choose character over reputation.